TheImagingSource/tiscamera/doc/pages/tutorial.rst

 The default configuration of tiscamera will install into `/usr`.
 This means all libraries, etc. will be available to all users.

-Running without installation
+Running without Installation
 ----------------------------

 To integrate tiscamera into the system environment, source the `env.sh` script located in the build directory.
 It will adjust environment variables so that GStreamer elements, etc can be found.

-Verifying the installation
+Verifying the Installation
 ==========================

 To ensure that all libraries are correctly found, execute one of the following commands after connecting the camera.